makerdao/market-maker-keeper/README.md

   --bibox-timeout BIBOX_TIMEOUT
                         Timeout for accessing the Bibox API (in seconds,
                         default: 9.5)
-  --pair PAIR           Token pair on which the keeper should operate --config CONFIG       Buy/sell bands configuration file --price-feed PRICE_FEED
+  --pair PAIR           Token pair (sell/buy) on which the keeper will operate --config CONFIG       Bands configuration file --price-feed PRICE_FEED
-                        Source of price feed.
-Tub price feed will be used if not specified --price-feed-expiry PRICE_FEED_EXPIRY
+                        Source of price feed --price-feed-expiry PRICE_FEED_EXPIRY
-                        Maximum age of non-Tub price feed (in seconds,
+                        Maximum age of the price feed (in seconds, default:
-                        default: 120)
+                        120)
   --debug               Enable debug output
 ```